 The judges also decided to award the following Honorable Mention awards:

-Honorable Mention for 1959 Suit for “Best Underwear”, by Bethany Padron!
+Honorable Mention for Best Historical to “16th Century German”, by Bethany Padron!

 “What a beautiful hat, constructed with close attention to historical accuracy and details!”

 And here are the rest of our wonderful entries: